 See your doctor if you think you have the fungus on your breasts.
 It can be present without a rash or can cause redness and soreness - like raw skin.
 You may also experience deep pains within the breast area.
 If Candida is found on your breasts, you may be able to clear it through frequent washing and air drying or need to apply antifungal ointment to the area until the yeast infection clears up (the latter often curtails or preclude your ability to breastfeed).

-Candida also causes other types of yeast infection, such as those that occur vaginally (VVC - vulvovaginal candidiasis or vaginitis), genitally (monilinia) or systemically, or as a thrush rash around joints and in skin folds.
+Candida also causes other types of yeast infections, such as those that occur vaginally (VVC - vulvovaginal candidiasis or vaginitis), genitally (monilinia), or systemically, or as a thrush rash around joints and in skin folds.